-Grades K-5
+Grades K-6

 The study of mathematics consists of the rigorous Eureka Math2 program.
 Eureka Math2 is aligned with the New York State Learning Standards, and the mathematical progressions are carefully sequenced into modules.
 In grades K-5, students study Math through A Story of Units that focuses on place value, fluency with addition and subtraction, fractions, and understanding multiplication and division.
+In Grade 6, students work with ratios, rates, and rational numbers, including decimals and fractions.
+They solve equations, plot points on a coordinate plane, and explore expressions.
+In geometry, they use formulas to find area, surface area, and volume.
+They also begin to analyze and interpret data in statistics.
 The curriculum modules are marked by an in-depth focus on fewer topics.
 They entail rigorous classroom reasoning, extensive problem sets, and high expectations for mastery.
 The Mathematical Practices are incorporated within each module.

-In grades K-5, students also engage in Number Stories where they make sense of and grapple with word problems.
+In grades K-6, students also engage in Number Stories where they make sense of and grapple with word problems.
 Students are encouraged to use varied strategies to solve the problems, the students lead the discourse.
 This student-centered, inquiry-based approach to math focuses on developing flexible thinking.
 Increased sophistication and efficiency in solving math problems, and the ability to explain one's thinking, approach, and strategy in solving the problem.